Bamboo Screen

-A bamboo screen makes an excellent feature to bring an atmosphere of privacy and can be cut or trimmed to achieve the desired appearance to compliment your garden design.
+A bamboo screen makes an excellent feature to bring an atmosphere of privacy and it can trimmed to achieve the desired appearance in garden design.

-I have concentrated on listing the taller species here because they are more suitable for screens than hedges.
+The difference between privacy screens and hedges is that screens are taller.
+I have concentrated on listing the taller species here because they are more suitable.

-The bamboos listed below are some of the species that will make a good bamboo screen.
+The example species below will make a good bamboo screen.

 Hibanobambusa Tranquillans 'Shiroshima' - Very rare - Excellent screening or hedging with moderate spreading - 2 branches per node - Variegated cream and white striped leaves may grow up to 10 inches long by 1 1/4 inches wide - Maximum height: 16' - Maximum diameter: 1 1/4"

-Indocalamus latifolius 'Solidus' - Very good screening, hedging, and shade bamboo with aggressive spreading - Leaves are 8 to 10 inches long - Maximum height: 8' - Maximum diameter: 3/8"
+Indocalamus latifolius 'Solidus' - Very good screening and shade bamboo with aggressive spreading - Leaves are 8 to 10 inches long - Maximum height: 8' - Maximum diameter: 3/8"

 Indocalamus tessellatus Tessellatus - Good screening, excellent hedging, moderate spreading, can grow in containers - edible - largest leaves of up to 24 inches long by 4 inches wide - Maximum height: 7' - Maximum diameter: 1/2"